 An option for homeowners who wish to sell their home but are unable to garner a purchase price sufficient to satisfy the entire outstanding balance of the loan.

 For more information please visit How do I apply for a short sale?

 This option is not available for loans secured by property in Nevada.

 Deed in Lieu of Foreclosure

 An option for you to surrender and vacate your property in exchange for a waiver of the outstanding debt against the property.

-To apply for assistance, click here for our Borrower Assistance application and a list of documents that you will need to provide so we can review your options.
-You can log into your account to upload the documents, fax them to 866-712-5697, or mail them to us at the following address:
+To apply for assistance, click here for our Borrower Assistance application and a list of documents that you must submit in support of your application.
+You can fax your documents to 866-712-5697, or mail them to us at the following address:

 Attn: Loss Mitigation

 Tigard, OR 97281-0579

 Once we receive your application for assistance, we will assign you to a skilled Loss Mitigation Specialists.
 This person is also known as your “single point of contact” or "SPOC".